fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup.md

 1. Open a freshly wiped test Mac and continue through macOS Setup Assistant.

-2. After you click past the **Remote Management** pane, on a separate workstation, login to Fleet and navigate to the **Hosts** page.
+2. After you click past the **Remote Management** pane, send a request to the [`GET /hosts/identifier/{uuid}` API route](../REST%20API/rest-api.md#get-host-by-identifier).
+In the response, make sure all profiles in the `profiles` array have `status` set to "verifying".

-3. Find your test Mac and select it to navigate to its **Host details** page.

-4. Select **OS settings** and wait until the **Enforce password length (10 characters)** setting is set to "Verifying."

-5. Send the [Release Device from Await Configuration](https://developer.apple.com/documentation/devicemanagement/release_device_from_await_configuration) MDM command using [fleetctl](https://fleetdm.com/docs/using-fleet/mdm-commands#custom-commands) or the [API](https://fleetdm.com/docs/rest-api/rest-api#run-custom-mdm-command).
+3. Send the [Release Device from Await Configuration](https://developer.apple.com/documentation/devicemanagement/release_device_from_await_configuration) MDM command using the [Fleet API](../REST%20API/rest-api.md#run-custom-mdm-command).
 This will release the Mac and allow you to advance to the **Create a Computer Account** pane.

 6. At this pane, try to advance with a password that's 9 characters to confirm that your password must be at least 10 characters long.